wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires September 7, 2020              [Page 11]
+Kumari & Doyle           Expires October 4, 2020               [Page 11]

-Internet-Draft            Secure Device Install               March 2020
+Internet-Draft            Secure Device Install               April 2020

    third-party to copy and paste it over a serial terminal.
 It does not